-The circuit breaker generally has a mechanism which, when in the closed position, holds the contacts together.
-The contacts are separated when the release mechanism of the circuit breaker is operated by hand or automatically by magnetic means.
-The circuit breaker with magnetic 'tripping' (the term used to indicate the opening of the device) employs a solenoid, which is an air-cooled coil.
-In the hollow of the coil is located an iron cylinder attached to a trip mechanism consisting of a series of pivoted links.
-When the circuit breaker is closed, the main current passes through the solenoid.
-When the circuit rises above a certain value (due to an overload or a fault), the cylinder moves within the solenoid to cause the attached linkage to collapse and, in turn, separate the circuit-breaker contacts.
+The Gircuit breaker generally has a mechanism which, when in the closed position, holds the contacts together.
+The contacts are separated when the release mechanism of the circuit breaker is operated by hand of automatically by magnetic means.
+The circuit breaker with magnetic 'tripping' (the terr11usedf()indicate the opening of the device) employs a solenoid, which is an air-cooled coiLirrtliehôllôW of the coil is located an iron cylinder attached to a mechanism consisting of a seriesôfpivoted links.
+When the circuit breaker is closed, the main current passes throughtliesôl~11.ôid.\Vhen the circuit rises above a certain value (due to moverload or a fault), the cylinder/1116ves within the solenoid to cause the attached linkage to collapse and, in turn, separatetheicircuit-bfeaker contacts.

-Circuit breakers are used in many installations in place of fuses because of a number of definite advantages.
-First, in the event of an overload or fault all poles of the circuit are positively disconnected.
-The devices are also capable of remote control by push buttons, by under-voltage release coils, or by earth-leakage trip coils.
-The over-current setting of the circuit breakers can be adjusted to suit the load conditions of the circuit to be controlled.
-Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself, and so avoid the need for a circuit breaker to disconnect not only the faulty circuit, but also other healthy circuits, which may be associated with it.
-The time-lag facility is also useful in motor circuits, to allow the circuitbreaker to stay closed while the motor takes the high initial starting current during the run-up to attain its normal speed.
-After they have tripped, circuit breakers can be closed immediately without loss of time.
-Circuit-breaker contacts separate either in air or in insulating oil.
-In certain circumstances, circuit breakers must be used with 'back-up' protection, which involves the provision of HBC (high breaking capacity) fuses in the main circuit-breaker circuit.
-In this instance, an extremely heavy over current, such as is caused by a short circuit, is handled by the fuses, to leave the circuit breaker to deal with the over currents caused by overloads a switching surge.
-For all applications the MCB tends to give much better overall protection against both fire and shock risks than can be obtained with the use of normal HBC or rewirable fuses.
+Circuit breakers are used in mariyii11.şfallatiônsin place of fuses because of a number of definite advantages.
+First, in the vertical or fault all poles of the circuit are positively disconnected.
+The <: leyicyşaretalsocapable of remote control by push buttons, by Inder_voltage release coils, orbym~1~#1~f~getrip coils.
+The over-current setting of the cutibreakers can be adjustedtqusui{.{1:1y;loadconditions of the circuit to be controlled.
+Ime-lag devices can also be intrô</ir> because, in some instances, a fatfffcanclearitself, and so avoid the need for a circuit breaker disconnect not only the faulty>circii.iit~.biifalsôother healthy circuits, which may be ESSOCiated with it.
+The time-lagila~ilit/s;/also/useful in motor circuits, to allow the circuitmeaker to stay closed while themqtqrta:Res.thehigh initial starting current during the run-up attain its normal speed.
+Aftertli¢y have Ytfipped, circuit breakers can be closed immediately without loss of time.
+Circuit-breakef côtitacts separate either in air or in insulating oil. certain circumstances, circuitfüeakers}rrı.ristbe used with 'back-up' protection, which involves the provision of HBC (liiglibreaking capacity) fuses in the main circuit-breaker circuit.
+In this instance, an extremelylieavYover current, such as is caused by a short circuit, shandled by the fuses, to leave the circuit breaker to deal with the over currents caused by rerloads increasing use for modern electrical installations is the miniature circuit-breaker (MCB).
+It is used as an alternative to the fuse, and has certain advantages: it can be reset or reclosed casily; it gives a close degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not on a harmless transient over current such as a switchin, surge.
+For all applications the MCB tends to give much better overall protection against both fire and shock risks than can be obtained with the use of normal HBC or newirable fuses.
 Miniature circuit breakers are available in distribution-board units for final circuit protection.